 “At VCU, our Med-Peds residents receive an unparalleled clinical education in a supportive and collegial environment that emphasizes patient safety, quality, evidence-based medicine and collaboration.”David Friedel, M.D., Med-Peds Program Director

-- Produce compassionate physicians capable of delivering high quality internal medicine and pediatric care to their patients
+- To train compassionate physicians capable of delivering high quality, evidence-based care across the lifespan

-- Children’s Pavilion: The pavilion is the main outpatient facility for Children’s Hospital of Richmond at VCU.
+- Children’s Pavilion: The pavilion is the main outpatient facility for the Children’s Hospital of Richmond at VCU.

 - Children's Hospital: Construction began in July 2019 on a free-standing inpatient children's hospital.
 The new hospital will be located adjacent to the pre-existing, state-of-the art, ambulatory Children's Pavilion.
 It is scheduled to open in the spring of 2023.

 - Ambulatory Care Center: The ACC is connected to the Main Hospital of VCU Medical Center and is where residents provide primary care to adult clinic patients.
 Housestaff also have opportunities to provide primary care at inner-city clinics for the underserved in the Richmond area.